What is a good credit score to buy a car or qualify for a car loan?

 Excellent Credit 2.6% 3.4%

-Last year the average cost of a subprime car loans was 10.65%
+Last year the average rate of a subprime car loan was 10.65%

 Use Your Car Loan to Build Your Credit Score; Refinance Is A Must.